cwightrun/azolla-netlify/pages/ekko.md

 ::: section section--medium align-center section-2-3
   ### Transformative
   Fabrics that generate power through motion.
-  Food packaging that understands its contents.
+  Clothes that can report on your health.
-  Buildings that can react to changing environment, as if they are alive.
+  Textiles that can react to changing environment.
-  #### Products made from EKKO will be smarter, stronger and more dynamic – truly fit for the 21st century.
+  #### Products made from Ekko will be smarter, stronger and more dynamic &mdash; truly fit for 21st century.
 :::

 ::: section section--medium align-center section-2-3